 Persian shield does like to grow outside as well, but when doing that, be sure that the soil also remains consistently moist, and add mulch to keep the soil moisture from evaporating.

 This is a high humidity plant — it likes damp air!
-To increase that, place your potted Persian shield plant on top of a tray of pebbles and water.
+To increase that, place your pot on top of a tray of pebbles and water.
 The water will evaporate and provide more humid conditions.
 Outdoor growers can set bowls of water next to their plants for similar effect.

 As a tropical plant, your Strobilanthes dyerianus is naturally accustomed to rich soil filled with plenty of plant matter that retains water.
 To simulate this, you’ll want to opt for a rich and well-drained soil.
 Consider adding extra compost, vermiculite, or peat moss to help keep it moist.